Professor i kulturantropologi vid Institutionen för kulturantropologi och etnologi, Kulturantropologi; Anställda

 Nyckelord: conflict research africa human security democratization ex-combatants liberia west africa sierra leone civil wars post war socities gender and conflict youth and marginality child soldiers urban violence election violence urban poverty social marginalisation radicalisation social marginality

 Jag har framförallt forskat om konflikter och postkonflikter i Västafrika.
 Jag har bedrivit fältforskning samt under flera år bott i Liberia och Sierra Leone.
 Jag har följt inbördeskrigen och postkonfliktsituationerna sedan jag först kom till Sierra Leone 1992.
 Utöver detta har jag skrivit om konflikterna i Mali, Centralafrikanska Republiken och Nigeria.
 Jag har bedrivit kortare fältarbeten i Nairobi och Dubai med fokus på konflikten i Somalia.

 Politisk informalitet, nätverksanalys, konflikt, krig, rebellrörelser och miliser, ungdom, återintegrering av fd. soldater, genus i konflikt, media, valrelaterat våld, afrikanska städer, urban informalitet, fattigdom, transnationella affärsmän och konflikt, arbetsmigration.

-Gang-like: when gangs are not so gangish (EU)
+Gang-like: when gangs are not so gangish (ERC)